The Problem with Drug and Supplement Tolerance

 So with increase hits (phasic), our natural tonic level will slowly drop.

-This is a given pathway when running well.
+This video reflects any given pathway when running well.
 Let's say for GABA.

 You have natural peaks (sleep, calm, relaxation, etc).